NyteshadeXT/PF2e-Core-Vault/3-Rules/Journals/PF2e Journals/Classes/Monk.md

 At 7th level, you can use skill increases to become a master in a skill in which you're already an expert, and at 15th level, you can use them to become legendary in a skill in which you're already a master.

-## Attribute BoostsLevel 5

-In addition to what you get from your class at 1st level, you have four free boosts to different attribute modifiers.

-At 5th level and every 5 levels thereafter, you get four free boosts to different attribute modifiers.
-If an attribute modifier is already +4 or higher, it takes two boosts to increase it; you get a partial boost and must boost that attribute again at a later level to increase it by 1.

-## AlertnessLevel 5

-You remain alert to threats around you.
-Your proficiency rank for Perception increases to expert.

 ## Ancestry FeatsLevel 5

 In addition to the ancestry feat you started with, you gain an ancestry feat at 5th level and every 4 levels thereafter.

 ## Expert StrikesLevel 5

 You've practiced martial arts and have now surpassed your former skill.
 Your proficiency ranks for unarmed attacks and simple weapons increase to expert.
+When you get a critical hit with an unarmed attack in the brawling group, you get its critical specialization effect.

+## Perception ExpertiseLevel 5

+You remain alert to threats around you.
+Your proficiency rank for Perception increases to expert.

 ## Path to PerfectionLevel 7